RohanNero/elementary-career-fair/README.md

 yarn hardhat node --network hardhat
 ```

-To begin with the demonstration, pick out a random pokemon card!
+**To begin with the demonstration**, pick out a random pokemon card!

 Once you've gotten a card, its time to create an **NFT**